d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

-and corresponding (known) labels $\mathbf{y}$, the goal of linear regression is to find the weight vector $\mathbf{w}$ and the bias term $b$ that given features of a new data point sampled from the same distribution as $\mathbf{X}$, the new data point's label will (in expectation) be predicted with the lowest error.
+and corresponding (known) labels $\mathbf{y}$, the goal of linear regression is to find the weight vector $\mathbf{w}$ and the bias term $b$ that given features of a new data example sampled from the same distribution as $\mathbf{X}$, the new data example's label will (in expectation) be predicted with the lowest error.

 Even if we believe that the best model for